 Is gap insurance worth it?

-It’s a terrible feeling when you still have to pay for a car you don’t have anymore.
-Gap insurance can help you avoid that scenario.
 The biggest benefit to gap insurance is that it covers you if you still owe a large amount on your car loan.

-Consider buying gap insurance if you:
+Consider buying gap insurance if:

 When should I skip gap insurance?

-- You bought your car outright
+- You bought your car outright.

-- Your policy uses your car’s agreed value instead of market value
+- Your policy uses your car’s agreed value instead of market value.

-How much does gap insurance cost?
+How much does gap coverage cost?

 What should I watch out for?